gosuda/ako/README.md

 ## References

-This readme is written by Gemini Pro and Me.
+This readme is written by Gemini and Me.